The Pain Spectrum

 Once we have noticed some trends or developed some hypotheses by paying attention, the next step is modifying these factors through experimentation.

-The nuance here is that complex pain may not always yield a clear stimulus-response relationship.
+The first key nuance is that complex pain may not always yield a clear stimulus-response relationship.
 Meaning, it may not always be clear or immediately obvious what the effects of our actions are.

 While in cases of simple pain, the effects are often quite clear and immediate.
 You move your ankle too far, it hurts.
 You stop moving it, it stops hurting.
 You walk too far, it hurts.
-You stop walking, it hurts less.
+You rest it, it hurts less.

 But when it comes to complex pain, it’s not always so clear.
 You may make a change in activity levels, movement, sleep, or diet and may not see a change for several hours or days, or the changes may be subtle and somewhat inconsistent.

-This is also the importance of journaling.
-Just as in the awareness phase, keeping notes can be very helpful for zooming out, seeing the big picture, and noticing trends (e.g. with the pain journal, activity tracker, sleep tracker, and/or diet/fluid tracker), as well as for tracking your experiments (e.g. with the experiments log) and seeing progress toward your goals (e.g. with the goal tracker).
+This is also the importance of tracking.
+Just as in the awareness phase, keeping notes can be very helpful for zooming out, seeing the big picture, and noticing trends (e.g. with the pain journal, activity tracker, sleep tracker, and/or diet/fluid tracker), as well as for tracking progress toward your goals (e.g. with the goal tracker).

 3. Balance